On Campus Residence for students in the Vancouver Fraser Medical Program (VFMP)

 Campus Residence for Year 1 students in the Island, Northern, and Southern Medical Programs (IMP, NMP, and SMP)

 Year 1 students who have been admitted to either the IMP, NMP, or SMP and are interested in campus housing at those sites, can click on the following links for the appropriate contacts:

-A UVic student number is required to apply for campus residence.
-For information about obtaining a UVic student number, please contact Kelly Arason, Student Affairs Coordinator, Island Medical Program at: email@example.com.
+A UVic student number, which you will receive by mid-September, is required to apply for campus residence.
+For information about UVic housing, please contact Kelly Arason, Student Affairs Coordinator, Island Medical Program at: firstname.lastname@example.org.

 A UNBC student number is required to apply for campus residence.
 To obtain a UNBC student number, please contact Shelley Raper, Student Affairs & Admissions Site Coordinator, Northern Medical Program at: email@example.com.